arXiv/arxiv-filemanager/_sources/architecture.rst.txt

 Storage adapters are found in :mod:`.services.storage`, and implement :class:`.IStorageAdapter`.
 There are currently two adapters:

 - :class:`.SimpleStorageAdapter` uses a single volume; files are uploaded, checked/transformed, and stored in the same volume.
 - :class:`.QuarantineStorageAdapter` uses two volumes; files are uploaded and checked/transformed in one volume, and stored in another.

-The property :attr:`.UploadedFile.is_persisted` denotes whether or not the file is persisted beyond the lifetime of the client request.
+The property :attr:`.UserFile.is_persisted` denotes whether or not the file is persisted beyond the lifetime of the client request.
 :meth:`.FileMutationsMixin.persist` can be used to persist files.
 It is up to the underlying storage adapter to decide what that means.